-Sleep fragmentation and difficulty in maintaining sleep are common in alcoholics – both those who drink and those who are trying to quit.
-Sleep problems are often experienced by people who cut back on their alcohol consumption.
-Alcoholics in recovery programs have to remember this.
-Insomnia is both a symptom of withdrawal, as well as alcohol dependence, so alcoholics are likely to face sleep problems no matter what.
+Sleep fragmentation and difficulty in maintaining sleep are common in those with alcoholism – both those who drink and those who are trying to quit.
+People who cut back on their alcohol consumption often experience sleep problems.
+People with alcoholism in recovery programs should keep this in mind.
+Insomnia is a symptom of both withdrawal and alcohol dependence, so people with alcoholism are likely to face sleep problems no matter what.

-Not only is insomnia more prevalent in alcoholics who are not trying to quit (estimated as high as 45%), but the detoxification process during quitting increase the likelihood of insomnia even more.
-Studies of alcoholics who quit drinking have found it takes a while for sleep to return to a normal pattern.
-Addicts have fragmented sleep, and sleep fragmentation persists in abstainers for over a year.
-Sleep latency returns to normal a few months after quitting.
+Not only is insomnia more prevalent in people with alcoholism who are not trying to quit (estimated as high as 45 percent), but the detoxification process during withdrawal increases the likelihood of insomnia even more.
+Studies of people with alcoholism who quit drinking have found it takes a while for sleep to return to a normal pattern.
+People with substance abuse disorders often have fragmented sleep and those trying to recover from alcoholism may suffer even worse sleep disorders.

-In fact, poor sleep and the discomfort it brings is thought to be a major reason for relapse among alcoholics trying to quit.
-There is also the causal arrow running in the opposite direction.
-People who don’t get a good night’s sleep and are tired during the day may be more apt to drink in the evening.
+In fact, poor sleep and the discomfort it brings is thought to be a major reason for relapse among alcohol-dependent people trying to quit.
+There is also a causal arrow running in the opposite direction.
+People who don’t get a good night’s sleep and are tired during the day may be more likely to drink in the evening.

 Chronic alcohol consumption disturbs the function of calcium channels in the thalamus, which is part of the brain involved in sleep regulation.
-Even for non-alcoholics, drinking alcohol alters the brain wave activity experienced during sleep.
+Even for people without alcoholism, drinking alcohol alters the brain wave activity experienced during sleep.